-Looking for the Best Motherboard for i7-8700k?
-Are you building a gaming rig with the 8th generation coffee lake processor i7-8700K?
-Are you wondering which motherboard would be best for your rig for uninterrupted gaming experience for the next couple of years?
+Looking for the Best Motherboard for i7 8700k?
+Are you building a gaming rig with the 8th generation coffee lake processor i7-8700k?
+Are you wondering which motherboard would be best for your rig for an uninterrupted gaming experience for the next couple of years?
 If your answer is yes, then read on.
 Here you’ll find brief reviews of a few top-of-the-line motherboards which will be compatible with your processor and not only that; we will explain why one is better than another by comparing them.

 Let’s face it; both of the chipsets are almost identical in terms of performance or overclocking.
 There are some differences, of course, we are coming to that shortly, but Z390 isn’t a major upgrade from Z370 by any means.
 If the question was which motherboard is best, at least on paper, Z390 is the best being an upgraded chipset of course.
 But if you ask which chipset is the best for i7-8700K specifically, the Z370 would be the automatic choice.
 Why?
 Let’s find out.

-So what motherboard is better to buy in 2019?
+So which motherboard is better?
 Of course, Z390.
 Why?
 Because, apart from the three main features it offers, it will be more compatible and capable with better VRM in case you want to upgrade your system after few years with newer flagship processors, like the higher end of the 9th generation, core i9 processors.
 If we were to build a gaming pc, we would choose Z390 over Z370 any day for that reason only.
-But if you want to buy the “best chipset for i7-8700K“, you’d be better off buying Z370 without compromising on the raw performance, and at the same time, you’ll save some money too.
+But if you want to buy the “best chipset for i7-8700k“, you’d be better off buying Z370 without compromising on the raw performance, and at the same time, you’ll save some money too.
 However, for the sake of the options, we would review both Z370 and Z390 here.

 We used this MOBO in our water-cooled build for the review and was really impressed with its build quality overall.
 The RGB lighting over the I/O provides a beautiful color splash without being too in-your-face, and the silver accents and brush metal everywhere are really attractive without giving up on color neutrality.

-We again get a 10-phase power delivery system with ample heat sinks, and the chipset cover acts as another heat sink over one of the two M.2 slots.
+We again get a 10-phase power delivery system with ample heat sinks, and the chipset cover acts as another heat sink over one of the two M.2 slots making it the best i7 8700k Motherboard when it comes to Z370 chipset architecture.
 One of the benefits of going with an Asus product is that the vast majority of RGB illuminated items on the market today support their aura sync software controls.

 And you get two traditional RGB headers to plug in to along with a new 5050 header for more precise control over lighting.
 We also see the triumphant return of the internal 3.1 header along with 6 SATA ports along the right edge.
 Asus provides its own proprietary audio solution for ROG boards, which called ROG SupremeFX.
 And we can confirm that rear speaker output does sound great.
 Asus also offers 3d printing templates for things like fan grills and cable cover on their website.